Craving a Beer? Have a Kombucha.

-I have played softball and baseball my whole life, and as I grew older, I had to find various recreational leagues to play on.
+I have played softball and baseball my whole life, and as I grew older, I had to find various recreational leagues to continue to play on (we really need a women's mlb team.. but that's another conversation).
 I don't know if you have ever played on a recreational sports team before, but what I can tell you is that they love to drink.
 Games always include at least one giant case of cheap beer, usually PBR.
 Then, after the game, you go to a pub to celebrate (and drink more).
 After one of these games, my team happened upon a pub that serves kombucha on draft (and has the most amazing vegan bowl of wings and Brussels sprouts, shout out to Cedar Point).
 Even though I had the summer softball craving for beer, I was intrigued to try kombucha on draft.
 I am so happy that I did.
 Not only did it satisfy my craving, but it was delicious, didn't dehydrate me, and didn't leave me feeling lethargic the next morning.
 Total win.

 See what I mean?